 - Good Friday

 - Boxing day

 - Incwala Ceremony

-The culture department provides Educational guided tours for local and international primary, secondary, high schools and tertiary institutions.
-There is a special programme fit for preschools in both the museum and King Sobhuza II Park.
-An Outreach programme is specifically designed and available for schools and communities who want the museum to visit their communities.
+The cultural heritage department provides Educational guided tours for local and international primary, secondary, high schools and tertiary institutions.
+There is a special programme for preschools in both the museum and King Sobhuza II Park.
+An Outreach programme is specifically caters and made available for schools and communities who request a visit by the National Museum educators to their school and their communities.
 We offer in class presentations on culture topics such as umhlanga, imvunulo, umtsimba, butimba, umcwasho, kudla kweSiSwati amongst others.
-These topics enhances students understanding as the museum provides visual aids.
+These topics enhance students understanding and appreciation of Eswatini’s cultural heritage as the museum provides visual aids.

 The Library assists researchers, individuals and students who have interest in culture and heritage studies.
 There is a variety of books and literature ranging from history, plants, Encyclopedias of medicinal plants, Encyclopedia of foods, Health and education for the family, Tibongo netinanatelo and more.
 There is research material on topics such as Umtsimba, Bayeni, Umngcwabo, Imvunulo, which assists individuals and students in their Siswati lessons.